undefinedlabs/scope-docs/docs/go-grpc-instrumentation.md

 ## Instrumenting the gRPC client

-The easiest way would be to use the Scope Go agent's `grpc.Dial`, which returns an instrumented client automatically.
+First, make sure the agent has been [installed](go-installation.md) in your Go application.

+Then, add Scope's client interceptors when calling `grpc.Dial`.
 For example:

 ```go
 import (